iamjordanbrophy/iamjordanbrophy.github.io/README.md

 # iamjordanbrophy.github.io
-My personal site for random thoughts of interest to myself
+My personal site for random thoughts.
+Probabaly of interest to no one other than myself.